-Agriculture and Agri-food Canada’s (AAFC) decision last week to axe its long-running shelterbelt program, is not only a set-back for agroforestry in Canada, but could also have severe short and long-term implications for the sustainability of Prairie agriculture.
+Agriculture and Agri-food Canada’s (AAFC) decision last week to axe its long-running shelterbelt program, is a major set-back for agroforestry in Canada.
+But more importantly, it could also have severe short and long-term implications for the sustainability of Prairie agriculture.

 Agroforestry Development Centre

-AAFC’s move to close the Agroforestry Development Centre in Indian Head, SK and terminate shelterbelt program by 2013 has obvious immediate implications for the program staff who were were handed pink slips.
-And after this year, the end of the shelterbelt seedling program means prairie agricultural producers will no longer have a source of free tree and shrubs as an incentive to plant shelterbelts.
+AAFC’s plans to close the Agroforestry Development Centre in Indian Head, SK and terminate shelterbelt program by 2013.
+This has obvious immediate implications for the program staff who were were handed pink slips.
+And, after this year, prairie agricultural producers will no longer have a source of free tree and shrubs as an incentive to plant shelterbelts.
 Shelterbelts that both protect their crops and generate other valuable ecological goods and services.

 In light of recent patterns of drought and a warming climate, this program cut jeopardizes the foundations of sustainability of prairie agriculture.
-The shelterbelt centre opened in 1901, and over its history has produced and distributed over 650 million tree and shrub seedlings for conservation plantings.
+The shelterbelt centre opened in 1901.
+Over its history it has produced and distributed over 650 million tree and shrub seedlings for conservation plantings.
 These plantings have saved countless hundreds of thousands of hectares of productive farmland from erosion.
 And it could be argued that it is a major reason that there is a significant agricultural sector on the prairies today.

-The program contributes significantly to Canada being a net exporter of food, and is a direct result of this program and other conservation measures in response to the ecological crisis of the dust bowl era in the 1930s.
+The program contributes significantly to Canada being a net exporter of food.
+And it is a direct result of this program, and other conservation measures in response to the ecological crisis of the dust bowl era in the 1930s.
 Had this service not been in place, Canada’s ‘breadbasket’ could look more like the shifting sand dunes of North Africa.
 For there too in antiquity was also a highly productive, expansive grain producing region and foundation for the empire of Carthage.
 A region that is now diminished by barren desert.